 Establish resources and support so libraries and librarians can be effective advocates for the inclusion of all individuals in the life of their community.

-ALA is a major voice for the values of equity, diversity and inclusion in all areas of information policy
+Establish ALA as a major voice for the values of equity, diversity and inclusion in all areas of information policy

-Provide space for diverse voices and perspectives.
+Provide safe, respectful space for diverse voices and perspectives.

 Strategies